-Join Jungwoo Ryoo for an in-depth discussion in this video Next steps, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Next steps, part of Learning Computer Forensics (2014).

 …Thanks for watching this course.…I hope you really enjoyed it.…If your interested in taking your skills a step further check out…these courses on lynda.com.…One of the courses I recommend is Foundations of…Programming Web Security with Kevin Skoglund.…Network security is a newly emerging field of computer forensics.…In this course, we'll give you very good exposure to network security.…Another course I recommend is up and…running with Ubuntu Desktop Linux, with Scott Simpson.…

 As you saw in my video there's a lot of need for computer forensics specialists.…To know more about Linux operating systems.…Many tools you use as a computer forensics specialist, are Linux based.…Finally I recommend, Python 3 Essential Training with Bill Weinman.…Many of the computer forensics tools allow you to write scripts to automate some of…the mundane computer forensics tasks.…Knowing a language like Python will help you a lot as a computer…forensics specialist.…Now, thank you again, and see you next time.…

 - Understanding partitioning

 - Preparing a target drive

 - Indexing and searching